nexlanglxm/pands-project/README.md

 My understanding of outputting a summary of the variables is getting things like the mean, standard deviation, mode, median, min or max values given a set of data.
-Of course, some of these would be better used in certain data types, and given these are tiny measurements taken from subspecies of flowers; I think min, max and mean values would be of somewhat importance.
+Of course, some of these would be better used in certain data types, and given these are tiny measurements taken from subspecies of flowers; I think min, max, mean and median values would be of somewhat importance.

 Firstly I must get the data set to output to a txt file.
 So there was a large amount of work for me in trying to get pandas to work.
 Although it was not a requirement(pandas), I believe it will work out in my favour, given some time and practice.
-I spent a large amunt of time reading online resources such as GeeksforGeeks and AskPython, and playing with the different ways of outputting the data.
+I spent a large amount of time reading online resources such as GeeksforGeeks and AskPython, and playing with the different ways of outputting the data.
 Initially I had problems with trying to get the file to read properly, and this was remedied with some kind advice from Andrew and the usage of relative file paths.
 Then I had to deal with the problems of trying to output column headings onto the dataset and encountering the 0 index issue -- STILL IN PROGRESS --

+Following this, I elected to use a file which I got online (@ this link https://www.tutorialspoint.com/exploratory-data-analysis-on-iris-dataset) which already had the columns in place as I realised I was wasting a large amount of time on something of little relative importance.

+I then spent a while playing around trying to get numPy to output the summary into a single text file.